Strategic Analysis - Definition

 The process for conducting a strategic analysis involves the following steps:

-Assess the company’s current strategies.
+Research existing strategies Assess the companys current strategies.
 Focus on internal environment considerations, such as financial problems, improper functioning of operations, reduced employee motivation, etc..
 The look to external consideration, such as economic fluctuations, changes in preferences and interests of customers, prevailing trends in politics.

-- Corporate-level – At the topmost level, a corporate strategy is related to making top-level strategic decisions so that the business can have core competence and maintain its profitability in the coming years.
+- Organization-level - At the topmost level, a corporate strategy is related to making top-level strategic decisions so that the business can have core competence and maintain its profitability in the coming years.

 - Functional-level - Function-level decisions are made at the lowest level of management.
 They emphasize operations taking place within and amidst several functions in order to make the organization efficient.
 Such strategies concentrate on specific functions and categories.